MIDS-scaling-up/v2/week06/hw/README.md

 To access the book use the public ip found above along with the URL, like follows : http://54.194.227.21:8888/?token=37b8bba7d420a4073b0a2169a24a995cde3ede8329f5ef9b

+Once in here, you will see the `BERT_classifying_toxicity.ipynb` - you can modify this to do the homework.

 Sometimes the jupyter session drops, you can leave it permanently up by running it in background like below.
 To get the url and token, just `cat nohup_log.out`.
 ```